 The best thing about A Color Story is that it’s not just a filter app.
 Instead, you can tweak the curves, shadows, hues, and everything in between.
 It’s got most of the functionality of higher end editing programs and it’s free.

 If you don’t want to dive into the complicated editing techniques, you can also apply their ready made filters.
 Some of these are free, but others you do need to pay for.
-I recommend staying consistent with the filters you’re using to maintain your branding.
+Hint: staying consistent with the filters you’re using will create a more recognizable, well-maintained brand.

 It’s a lot less intuitive than other apps, so approach this one with caution unless you’ve got at least a basic understanding of photo editing.

-One of my favorite parts about the Lightroom app is that you can download presets that act like filters that you can paste on top of your photos.
+One of the best parts about the Lightroom app is that you can download presets that act like filters that you can paste on top of your photos.
 If you use Lightroom on a desktop you can sync your app and desktop filters to help make cohesive editing a breeze.

 Facetune has a bad rep as the go-to body and face editing app for celebs and Instagram models.
 While it can be used to distort images of yourself beyond recognition, it also has a few unique uses that are hard to replicate with other apps.

-My favorite?
-The whitening tool.
-It’s intended to be used to whiten teeth in selfies, but I use it to whiten all of my whites in my pictures.
-My favorite social media platform is Instagram, and I like to have bright pops of white throughout my feed to help everything look cohesive.
+One of those features that’s worth trying is the lighteningg tool.
+It’s intended to be used to whiten teeth in selfies, but you can use it to whiten whites in pictures.
+For example, on Instagram bright pops of white throughout a feed can help make photos more eye catching.

 It also has a “details” tool that sharpens anywhere you touch on the photo.
 This is especially nice if you’re trying to make text, a logo, or any small detail pop.